Asthma and Respiratory Health: Supporting Easier Breathing Naturally

 Pet allergens from cats and dogs can trigger asthma.
 Ideally, allergic individuals should not have these pets, but if they do, keep pets out of bedrooms, use HEPA air purifiers, wash hands after contact and consider regular pet bathing.

 Pollen triggers seasonal exacerbations.
-Monitor pollen counts, keep windows closed during high-pollen seasons, shower and change clothes after outdoor activities and consider starting anti-inflammatory support before your worst season.
+Monitor pollen counts, keep windows closed during high-pollen seasons, shower and change clothes after outdoor activities and plan ahead with your healthcare team before your worst season.

 Irritants